Construct the emission line galaxy-host halo connection through auto and cross correlations: Determining the stellar-halo mass relation

 \subsection{The tabulated correlation functions}

-When exploring the parameter space, we usually need to populate haloes (subhaloes) with galaxies based on updated AM model parameters and calculate the correlation functions of modeled galaxies by many times.
+When exploring the parameter space, we usually need to populate halos (subhalos) with galaxies based on updated AM model parameters and calculate the correlation functions of modeled galaxies by many times.
 It will consume a significant amount of CPU time if the correlation functions are not calculated efficiently.
 Therefore, we extend the tabulated method \citep{2016MNRAS.458.4015Z, 2016MNRAS.459.3040G} to calculate the cross correlation function in the simulation.
-The key of this method is to prepare a table for the correlation functions of different haloes (subhaloes) binned by mass or other physical properties.
+The key of this method is to prepare a table for the correlation functions of different halos (subhalos) binned by mass or other physical properties.
 Different weights are assigned to the tabulated correlation functions according to the AM model, and the combination yields the correlation function of the modeled galaxies.
-In this way, the haloes (subhaloes) in our simulation are divided into 500 tiny mass bins with a width of $\Delta \log M = 0.01$ ranging from $10^{10}$ to $10^{15}\,M_{\odot}\,h^{-1}$.
+In this way, the halos (subhalos) in our simulation are divided into 500 tiny mass bins with a width of $\Delta \log M = 0.01$ ranging from $10^{10}$ to $10^{15}\,M_{\odot}\,h^{-1}$.
 The correlation functions of halo-halo, halo-subhalo and subhalo-subhalo for these bins are then measured and organized into three tables each with $500 \times 500$ elements.
-Eventually, the modeled $w^{xy}_{\mathrm{p}}$ for two galaxy samples $x$ and $y$ is computed by
+Eventually, the modeled $w^{xy}_{\mathrm{p,m}}$ for two galaxy samples $x$ and $y$ is computed by

 where $i,j$ denote different halo (subhalo) bins.
 The probabilities that the central and satellite galaxies in the $\M$-selected subsample $x$ are hosted by the halo with $M_{\mathrm{h},i}$ and subhalo with $M_{\mathrm{s},i}$ are expressed as